 7. Deadvlei, Namibia

 Deadvlei is one of the most iconic landscapes in Africa.
 You will discover the white clay pan and skeletons of ancient trees against the stark contrast to the vibrant Namib dunes.
-Deadvlei has formed thousands of years ago when the Tsauchab river flooded the area.
+Deadvlei formed thousands of years ago when the Tsauchab River flooded the area.
 As a result of the flooding, camel thorn trees began to grow out of the marsh and have remained inside the salt flat ever since.
 The area is a photographer’s paradise and one of the most photographed in Namibia.

 8. Himba Tribe, Namibia

 The Himba Tribe is one of the most prominent and fascinating tribes of Namibia.
 They are a tribe of semi-nomadic pastoralists who live in Northern Namibia – in the Kunene region, once called Kaokoland.
-The Himba Tribe attracts a lot of travellers who are fascinated with their tribal appearance and customs.
-The handmade jewellery, red ochre-coloured skin and hairstyle worn by Himba women are quite unique.
+The Himba Tribe attracts a lot of travelers who are fascinated with their tribal appearance and customs.
+The handmade jewellery, red ochre-colored skin and hairstyle worn by Himba women are quite unique.

 9. Cheetah Conservation Fund

 Cheetah Conservation Fund is in Otjiwarongo, Namibia, about three hours north of the capital city of Windhoek.
 Did you know that Namibia is home to the largest free-roaming population of cheetah in the world?
-The Cheetah Conservation Fund is the world’s leading organisation dedicated to saving endangered cheetah.
+The Cheetah Conservation Fund is the world’s leading organization dedicated to saving endangered cheetahs.
 There is a unique opportunity for guests to stay close and learn more about the cheetah.